House GOP report hits Biden, Dems on border crisis as stats show continued migrant surge

 MIGRANT ARRESTS AT SOUTHERN BORDER ROSE YET AGAIN IN JUNE TO 188,000, TOPPING 1M THIS FISCAL YEAR

-But Republicans have dismissed the root cause explanation (the report describes it as a "smokescreen for incompetence") and instead pointed to the rollback of Trump-era policies which kept migrants out of the U.S., such as the Migrant Protection Protocols (MPP) and the Asylum Cooperative Agreements (ACA)s with Northern Triangle countries.
+But Republicans have dismissed the root cause explanation (the report describes it as a "smokescreen for incompetence") and instead pointed to the rollback of Trump-era policies that kept migrants out of the U.S., such as the Migrant Protection Protocols (MPP) and the Asylum Cooperative Agreements (ACA)s with Northern Triangle countries.

 The report blames not only those rollbacks, but also the ending of border wall construction, the decision not to expel unaccompanied children with Title 42 public health protections, and the narrowing of interior Immigration and Customs Enforcement (ICE) priorities that have coincided with a decrease in arrests and deportations.

-The report describes the border crisis as a multipronged crisis.
-It describes a security crisis due to the number of criminal migrants -- including sex offenders and suspected terrorists -- being apprehended.
+The report describes the border crisis as multipronged.
+It describes a security crisis due to the number of criminal migrants – including sex offenders and suspected terrorists – being apprehended.
 It warns of a public health crisis due to the risk of COVID-19, particularly if Title 42 is rolled back further.
-Third, a humanitarian crisis that includes a surge in unaccompanied children -- which the Biden administration has been working to process through facilities and into sponsors already living in the U.S.
+Third, a humanitarian crisis that includes a surge in unaccompanied children – which the Biden administration has been working to process through facilities and into sponsors already living in the U.S.

-As for congressional Democrats, the report accuses lawmakers of being "in denial" about the crisis of the border, and accuse them of not holding hearings and of opposing solutions like ending loopholes in the Flores settlement (which limits how long children can be held) and the Trafficking Victims Protection Reauthorization Act -- which limits the ability to return migrants to their home country.
+As for congressional Democrats, the report says they are "in denial" about the border crisis and accuses them of not holding hearings and of opposing solutions like ending loopholes in the Flores settlement, which limits how long children can be held, and the Trafficking Victims Protection Reauthorization Act, which limits the ability to return migrants to their home country.

 "In just six months, President Biden has ignited the worst crisis at the border in decades.
-Starting on day one in office, President Biden in both word and action has put illegal immigrants first and Americans last through his radical open borders agenda," Oversight Committee Ranking Member James Comer said in a statement.
+Starting on day one in office, President Biden in both word and action has put illegal immigrants first and Americans last through his radical open borders agenda," Oversight Committee ranking member James Comer, R-Ky., said in a statement.

 TRUMP-ERA DHS OFFICIALS WARN OF ‘CATASTROPHIC’ RESULTS IF ADMINISTRATION ENDS TITLE 42 BORDER EXPULSIONS

 "Under his watch, masses of children have been held in overcrowded facilities during a pandemic and past the legal timeframe, apprehensions at the southwest border are at a 21-year high, the human smuggling industry is booming, and deadly drugs like fentanyl are pouring across the border," he said.
 "Congress must conduct oversight of this gross mismanagement, but Democrats have refused to hold a single hearing.
-It’s past time for the Biden Administration to take the actions needed to restore order at our nation’s border,"
+It’s past time for the Biden administration to take the actions needed to restore order at our nation’s border,"

-The report also highlights the cost to the taxpayer, citing news reports that the Biden administration has awarded at least $3 billion to contractors to house children, and could need another $4 billion in the coming months.
+The report also highlights the cost to the taxpayer, citing news reports that the Biden administration has awarded at least $3 billion to contractors to house children, and could need an additional $4 billion in the coming months.
 It also pointed to the diverting of resources and federal employees to deal with the crisis.

 CLICK HERE TO GET THE FOX NEWS APP

-Separately, the report outlines a number of letters and requests made by Republicans to agencies and House committees but have received either partial or no response.
+Separately, the report outlines a number of letters and requests made by Republicans to agencies and House committees that have received either partial or no response.

 The report marks the latest example of pressure being placed on the administration and Democrats by Republicans over the crisis.
-Republicans in the Senate last week urged the administration not to end Title 42 in press conferences and letters, while Sens.
+Senate Republicans last week in press conferences and letters urged the administration not to end Title 42, while Sens.
 Josh Hawley, R-Mo., and Lindsey Graham, R-S.C., called for a hearing on the crisis in the chamber’s Judiciary Committee.